torservers/onionize-docker/README.md

 This will download the Onionize image and create a running container instance from it called `onionize`.

+If you are making your containers already available via clearweb and want to add an onion service, you can simply connect its network to the `onionize` container (don't forget to set the `ONIONSERVICE_NAME` environment variable).
+For example:

+        docker network connect nextcloud_default onionize

-Now you'll want to create an isolated network that doesn't have access to the internet for your services to reside in:
+Alternatively, if you want to create an isolated network that doesn't have access to the internet for your services to reside in:

 	docker network create -o "com.docker.network.bridge.enable_ip_masquerade=false" faraday